 - At the stage of preparing the article for publication, the Publisher has the right to request the Author(s) to make further indispensable corrections or additions so as to adjust the text to editorial standards.

-This procedure for reviewing articles is consistent with the „Basic principles of reviewing papers to be published in journals” as recommended by the Ministry of Science and Higher Education in force in Poland.
+This procedure for reviewing articles is consistent with the „Basic principles of reviewing papers to be published in journals” as recommended by the Ministry of Education and Science in force in Poland.